vaibhav-shrivastava200804/VBeatZ-Music-app-/README.md

 - Utilized async/await functions for efficient data handling
 - Implemented Live Server for development and testing
 - CSS for styling and layout
+- Still Working on LogIn and SignUp buttons will  be activated soon

 Getting Started: